Sainkheda

 Sainkheda is a town and a nagar panchayat in Narsinghpur district of Madhya Pradesh in India, as well as a tehsil headquarter.

 Geography

 Sainkheda is located at 22.95°N 78.58°E in the northwest part of district, on the bank of Dudhi River.
 The region is predominantly agrarian.

 Demographics

-Sainkheda has a population of 9,602, of which 4.974 are males while 4,628 are females, per the 2011 census.
+Sainkheda has a population of 9,602, of which 4,974 are males while 4,628 are females, per the 2011 census.

 Government

 Sainkheda is a Nagar Panchayat city in district of Narsimhapur, Madhya Pradesh.
 The city is divided into 15 wards for which elections are held every 5 years.
 Sainkheda Nagar Panchayat has total administration over 2,762 houses to which it supplies basic amenities like water and sewage.
-It is also authorize to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.
+It is also authorized to build roads within Nagar Panchayat limits and impose taxes on properties coming under its jurisdiction.

 Transportation

 Sainkheda is situated on MP SH 44 connecting to Gairatganj, Silwani, Udaipura, Gadarwara with Narsinghpur to Raisen and Sagar, with daily bus service available.